 The Bible teaches that the transaction of Jesus Christ shedding His blood, dying on a cross, and then rising again, resurrecting into eternal life, is the only means by which man has to be saved at any point in history.
-Salvation itself is not a mystery, but how salvation works was a mystery to most of those that we read about within the pages of Scripture.
+Salvation itself is not a mystery, but how salvation works was a mystery to most of those that we read about within the pages of the Bible.
 From God’s perspective, salvation can only be made possible by Christ’s shed blood, His death, and His resurrection.
 Christ did the work that man could never do.
 Man can never earn salvation.
 Salvation is only by God’s grace.
 It is only by what God does that salvation is ever granted.

 From man’s perspective, faith can only be placed in what it is that God has revealed.
 As we read the history that is recorded for us within the Bible, we find the object of people’s faith changing over time.
-When it was that certain offers of salvation were made is important information for us to know.
+When it was that certain offers of salvation were made is important information for us to recognize.
 With that in mind, we must ultimately ask the questions, “when is it that we get salvation?” – “when is salvation delivered to us?” – “when does a person possess salvation?”

 The gospel is the good news that God presents to man throughout the corridors of history.
 This good news is the solution, provided by God, to man’s problem.
 Man is alienated from God and is in need of reconciliation.
 The gospel is the salvation offer that God provides to man, it is the terms that God offers man in order to receive that reconciliation.

 In attempting to properly identify and understand the salvation offer that God has made with any individual throughout the Bible’s history, we must ask a series of questions of the text.
-Not doing so will lead to catastrophic results.
+Not doing so will lead to catastrophic results: